Three

 MY ADVICE: If you

-are unwilling to forgo the "breathing" ritual and truly
+are unwilling to forgo the "breathing" ritual and you truly

 place great value in allowing your wines to aerate, simply pulling